 The Company uses the operating base costing system to estimate the cost of its products and services to assist the Company in monitoring cash flow requirements and optimal cash returns on investments.
 In general, the Company ensures that it has sufficient cash to meet the expected operating expenditure need of 60 days, including the fulfilment of financial obligations, but excludes potential impacts that cannot be reasonably expected in extreme circumstances, such as natural disasters.
-As of December 31, 2023 and 2022 the Company's unused credit lines were \$498,000.
+As of December 31, 2024 and 2023 the Company's unused credit lines were \$448,000 and \$498,000 respectively.